briandelmsft/SentinelAutomationModules/Modules/readme.md

 ### Run Playbook

 The Run Playbook module can be used to invoke other Microsoft Sentinel Playbooks.
 In situations where you are analyzing an incident using STAT, under certain conditions you may want to initiate other playbooks instead of incorporating the logic of those playbooks into your main STAT triage playbooks.
 This module allows you to reuse other playbooks as needed during an incident triage.

+## Deployment

+To deploy the Sentinel Triage AssistanT visit the [deployment documentation](/Docs/deployment.md).